 PERSONAL INJURY FAQ

-Henry & Williams, P.C. has been handling all types of personal injury, catastrophic injury, and wrongful death claims for over 80 collective years.
+Henry & Williams, P.C. has been handling all types of personal injury, catastrophic injury, and wrongful death claims for 80+ collective years.
 Over our time, we have been asked many questions regarding the personal injury process, whether a claim qualifies for financial compensation, if hiring an attorney is the right choice, and many other topics.
-Here are some of the most frequently asked questions.
 If your question has not been answered, feel free to call our law firm and an experienced attorney will answer any questions you have about your case at no charge.

 Do I need to hire a personal injury lawyer?